simioyin222/Professional-Portfolio/README.md

-# Vendor and Order Tracker
+# Professional Portfolio

 Author: Simi Oyin

 ## Project Overview
-This MVC web application, developed in C# and ASP.NET Core, helps manage vendors and their orders.
-It's designed to track vendors purchasing baked goods and the respective orders for each vendor.
-The application demonstrates object-oriented programming, MVC architecture, RESTful routing, Razor view engine, and unit testing with MSTest.
+This portfolio showcases my professional journey, including projects, skills, and experiences in software development.
+It serves as a comprehensive display of my capabilities and achievements, highlighting my proficiency in various technologies.

 ## Installation and Setup
-To run this project locally:
+To view this portfolio:

-1. Clone the repository: `git clone https://github.com/simioyin222/VendorOrderTracker`
+1. Clone the repository: `git clone https://github.com/simioyin222/Professional-Portfolio`
-2. Navigate to the project directory: `cd VendorOrderTracker`
+2. Navigate to the project directory: `cd Professional-Portfolio`
-3. Ensure .NET SDK and ASP.NET runtime are installed.
-4. Open the project in Visual Studio Code or your preferred IDE.
+3. Open the project in Visual Studio Code or your preferred IDE by clicking the Index.html
-5. Build and run the application:
-   - In Visual Studio Code, use the .NET Core Launch (web) configuration to start the application.
-   - Alternatively, execute `dotnet run` in the terminal.
-6. Access the application through the provided localhost URL (typically `https://localhost:5001` or `http://localhost:5000`).

 ## Usage
-- Splash Page: Start at the homepage, welcoming users and providing navigation options.
+- Home Page: Start at the homepage, which provides an overview of my professional profile.
-- View Vendors: Navigate to the vendors page to view all vendors.
-- Add Vendor: Use the form to add a new vendor.
-- Vendor Details: Click on a vendor to view their details, including all associated orders.
+- Project Details: Navigate to view detailed information about my projects.
-- Add Order: Within a vendor's detail page, add new orders specific to that vendor.

-## Testing with MSTest
-This project includes a dedicated testing suite using MSTest.
-Tests cover the functionalities of vendor and order models, ensuring consistent behavior and reliability.
+- Skills Overview: Review the skills section to understand my technical capabilities.
+- Experience Timeline: Explore my professional experience and roles I've undertaken.

 ## Technology Stack
-- C#
-- ASP.NET Core MVC
-- Razor View Engine
-- MSTest
 - HTML/CSS
+- JavaScript
+- Frameworks/Libraries (if any, specify here)
-- Bootstrap
+- Other relevant technologies

 ## Contributing
-Contributions to enhance the Vendor and Order Tracker are welcome.
-If you have suggestions or improvements, please fork the repository and submit a pull request.
+Contributions, suggestions, and feedback are welcome.
+Please fork the repository and submit a pull request if you have improvements to suggest.

 ## License
 MIT License